Kylie Jenner Shows Off Her Curves In A White Swimsuit

 Jenner shared the photos of herself in the skin-tight swimwear on September 12, where she had her arms up in the air while lifting up her signature long black hair up onto her head.

-The first snap uploaded to her account showed Kylie piling up her hair as she smiled and looked towards the floor, she captioned the first photo that showcased her impressive curves, “throwback with @sashasamsonova” with a heart emoji, but didn’t confirm if the pictures were taken before or after she become a mom to 7-month-old Stormi.
+The first snap uploaded to her account showed Kylie piling up her hair as she smiled and looked toward the floor.
+She captioned the first photo that showcased her impressive curves, “throwback with @sashasamsonova” with a heart emoji, but didn’t confirm if the pictures were taken before or after she became a mom to 7-month-old Stormi.

-The second Instagram photo uploaded by the new mum then showed Jenner with her hands on her head as she posed outdoors in her one-piece.
+The second Instagram photo uploaded by the new mum showed Jenner with her hands on her head as she poses outdoors in her one-piece.
 She wrote in the caption, “vibrate good energy” alongside a sunflower emoji.

-In just seven hours since she first shared the stunning white swimsuit photos with her 114 million followers on the social media site, the pictures have already received a combined more than 4.8 million likes.
+In just seven hours since she first shared the stunning white swimsuit photos with her 114 million followers on the social media site, the pictures have already received more than 4.8 million likes combined.

 The swimsuit snaps came shortly after Kylie admitted that being pregnant with her daughter with boyfriend Travis Scott has changed her body, though she revealed that she actually doesn’t care about her body looking different now.